aremnev/offliner/README.md

 ### a) Check your System Configuration

-Before you begin, make sure that your local system is properly configured for Symfony2.
+Before you begin, make sure that your local system is properly configured for Symfony2 and php version 5.4+.
 To do this, execute the following:

 	$ ./app/check.php

 If you get any warnings or recommendations, fix these now before moving on.

 ### b) Change the permissions of the "app/cache/" and "app/logs" directories so that the web server can write into it.